jerryjappinen/Servant/sites/home/get-started/installation.md

 #### URLs are not working or I'm getting a "Forbidden" error

 Make sure you `.htaccess` files have been copied to your server.
 There is one in the root directory of Servant and another in the same directory as `index.php`.

+#### PHP can't find files or paths are otherwise broken

+Servant needs to know where it's running.
+Normally it detects this automatically, but on some, more complicated environments this doesn't work.
+In this case, define `'document root'` and/or `'root'` manually in the file `paths.php`.
+Uncomment the first two lines and add the correct values according to the examples.

+You shouldn't have to, but you can also go through `.htaccess` and make sure nothing there conflicts with your environment's settings.